 If you are relatively new to RVs it can be very overwhelming to make sense of the different types of RVs.
 There is a lot of new terminologies you may be unfamiliar with and much to learn about how to choose the right RV for your needs.

 Nothing hurts your ability to buy and negotiate on an RV more than being an uneducated buyer.
-So before you even set foot on an RV dealer’s lot, you’ll want to start your search by understanding the many different types of RVs available.
+So before you even set foot on an RV dealer’s lot or look for bank loans for campers, you’ll want to start your search by understanding the many different types of RVs available.
 In this article, we give you an overview of the main points of difference, with photos, to quickly bring you up to speed.

 (This is a guest post from Marc and Julie with RV Love)

 This article may contain compensated links, please read our disclaimer for more information.

 First, let’s separate RVs into two primary categories – Towable and Motorized – then give a brief description of types within those categories.
 We’ll also cover price ranges of new RVs, but keep in mind that you can purchase any kind of pre-owned RV for much less.
 This is important to remember as all RVs depreciate, just like cars, only worse!
 Which is why it’s important to make a sound choice before signing on the dotted line.

 When we refer to towable RVs, we are talking about any RV that is towed behind a vehicle.
 Towables can range from very small lightweight trailers that can be towed by regular passenger cars, all the way up to huge trailers that require heavy-duty semi-trucks.
 Towables make up over 80% of the RV market as most RVers use their RV for occasional getaways and otherwise spend significant time in storage.
 Towables also offer more living space for the price compared to motorized RVs.
 Of course, that depends on what you may need to spend on a vehicle to tow it.